-At the same time, another person of the group was cutting 20 pieces of 2 cm length just below the cotyledons of sunflower seedlings.
+At the same time, another person of the group cut 20 pieces of 2 cm length just below the cotyledons of sunflower seedlings.
 This time, all the pieces were split in two groups.
 The epidermis of one group were peeled off with flat tweezers, while the other weren’t changed.
 The peeled and unpeeled pieces were cut to a length of 1.5 cm.
 Once this was done, the two groups of hypocotyl pieces were put in 2 different tubes filled with water for 2 hours.
 [7]

 Results